PrefPaint: Enhancing Medical Image Inpainting through Expert Human Feedback: Proposed System

 \subsection{Integration of Human Feedback in Training Inpainting Model}

 To address the challenges in medical image inpainting, integrating human feedback into the training process is essential.
 Human feedback, particularly from medical professionals with expertise in tumor and cancer diagnosis, provides invaluable insights that help fine-tune the models.
 This feedback loop ensures that the generated images align more closely with real medical conditions, enhancing their accuracy and reliability.
-This model is responsible for integrating human feedback to fine-tune the Stable Diffusion Inpainting model.
-The pipeline of integrating the human feedback, presented in Fig.~\ref{fig:method-overview-medical-hf_flow}, involves several key steps: \begin{enumerate} \item \textbf{Initial Model Training}: The inpainting model is initially trained on the available medical image datasets.
-Although these datasets may be limited and lack comprehensive ground truth annotations, they provide a starting point for the model. \item \textbf{Generation of Inpainting Images}: The trained model generates inpainted images based on the input medical images with missing regions.
-These generated images are then reviewed by medical experts. \item \textbf{Human Feedback Collection}: Medical experts provide feedback on the accuracy and realism of the inpainted images.
-This feedback includes identifying inaccuracies, suggesting improvements, and annotating areas where the model's predictions do not align with real medical observations. \item \textbf{Model Fine-Tuning}: The inpainting model is fine-tuned using reinforcement learning techniques.
-This process iteratively improves the model's performance by optimizing it to generate images that receive higher scores from the reward model. \end{enumerate}

-We employ a training solution based on Direct Preference for Denoising Diffusion Policy Optimization (D3PO)~\cite{yang2024using}, illustrated in Fig.~\ref{fig:method-rl-weighted-overview}, to directly fine-tune diffusion models using given feedback, bypassing the conventional requirement for a reward model.
+The pipeline of integrating the human feedback to fine-tune the Stable Diffusion Inpainting model, presented in Fig.~\ref{fig:method-overview-medical-hf_flow}, involves several key steps: